markormesher/tedium/README.md

 GitHub and Gitea are supported, and each run of Tedium can target multiple platforms at the same time (see [Configuration](#-configuration) below).

 **Important note:** Tedium will never talk to a platform you haven't told it to, even just to read a config file.
-That means you might need to configure a platform even if you don't want to operate on the repos stored there.
-To achieve this, you can set `repoFilters` for that platform (see below) to an empty array.
+If you want to be able to read config files from a platform without operating on the repos there (e.g. to read config from public GitHub but only execute chores against repos in your private Gitea instance), configure the platform with `skipDiscovery: true`.

 ## ✨ Features